sormiston/NewsReader-Clone/newsreader-clone/README.md

 - Render "Main Feed page" with

-  - functional bookmark -- bookmarked items will appear in the Reading List portion of the Feed

 - Render dynamically generated URL addressed Article pages that relate exactly to their thumbnail links

   - Article pages will have a fold-out Comments section with post and update functionality \*\* challenge